Finding Minimum Matching Cuts in $H$-free Graphs: Polynomial-Time Results

+For our next theorem, we apply Theorem~\ref{T-Pk} twice, leading to a $P_4$-free dominating subgraph~$K$ of a dominating subgraph.
+Being $P_4$-free has the advantage that all but potentially one vertex of $K$ are coloured the same, say red.
+After some branching we are able to conclude by applying Lemma~\ref{L-monodom}.

-\begin{theorem} \minmc{} is polynomial-time solvable for $P_7$-free graphs. \end{theorem}
+\begin{theorem} \minmc{} is polynomial-time solvable for $P_8$-free graphs. \end{theorem}

-\begin{proof} Let $G$ be a $P_7$-free graph.
+\begin{proof} Let $G = (V,E)$ be a $P_8$-free graph.
 We assume that $G$ is connected.
-We apply Observation~\ref{o-cutcolouring} and search for a minimum red-blue colouring of $G$.
-Theorem~\ref{T-Pk} states that $G$ has either a dominating $P_5$ or a dominating connected $P_5$-free subgraph and that such a subgraph can be found in polynomial time.
-If $G$ has a dominating $P_5$, we have a dominating set of bounded size and apply Lemma~\ref{l-smalldomset}.
+We apply Observation~\ref{basic-observations} and search for a minimum red-blue colouring of $G$.
+Theorem~\ref{T-Pk} states that $G$ has either a dominating $P_6$ or a dominating connected $P_6$-free subgraph and that such a subgraph can be found in polynomial time.
+If $G$ has a dominating $P_6$, we have a dominating set of bounded size and apply Lemma~\ref{l-smalldomset}.
 In polynomial time, we either find a minimum red-blue colouring or conclude that no such colouring exists.

-Hence, we may assume that $G$ has a dominating set $D$ such that $G[D]$ is connected and $P_5$-free.
-By applying Theorem~\ref{T-Pk} again, we obtain that $G[D]$ either has a dominating $P_3$ or a connected dominating $P_3$-free subgraph.
-Note that a connected $P_3$-free subgraph is either a monochromatic clique, that is, a clique of size $1$ or at least $3$ or a clique of size $2$, that is, a $P_2$.
-We will distinguish between these two cases.
+Hence, we may assume that $G$ has a dominating set $D$ such that $G[D]$ is connected and $P_6$-free.
+By applying Theorem~\ref{T-Pk} again, we obtain that $G[D]$ either has a dominating $P_4$ or a connected dominating $P_4$-free subgraph, say it is $K$.
+Note that a connected $P_4$-free subgraph has a complete bipartite graph $K_{r,s}$ as a spanning subgraph, for $r,s \geq 1$.

-\textbf{Case 1: }\textit{$G[D]$ is dominated by a monochromatic clique}\\ Let $K$ be a clique of size $1$ or at least~$3$ in $G$ which dominates $G[D]$.
-Hence, every vertex of $G$ is at distance at most $2$ from $K$.
-Without loss of generality, we may colour $K$ red.
-Consider first the case where all neighbours of $K$ are coloured red.
-Then, $N(K) \cup K$ dominates~$G$ and we apply Lemma~\ref{L-monodom}.
-We either obtain a valid red-blue colouring of $G$ and remember its value, or conclude that no such colouring exists and discard the branch.
-Otherwise, if $N(K) \cup K$ is not monochromatic, there is at least one blue vertex adjacent to $K$.
-We branch over all $O(n)$ options to colour a neighbour of $K$ blue and propagate the colouring using R1--R5.
-If we get a no-answer, we discard the branch, otherwise, we continue.
-Let $R$ (resp.~$B$) be the set of red (resp.~blue) vertices and let $Z$ be the set of uncoloured vertices.
-Observe that both $R$ and $B$ are connected in~$G$.